James Brown: 1975-2006: Later career

 Despite Brown's declining record sales, promoters Gary LoConti and Jim Rissmiller helped Brown sell out a string of residency shows at the Reseda Country Club in Los Angeles in early 1982.
 Brown's compromised commercial standing prevented him from charging a large fee.
 However, the great success of these shows marked a turning point for Brown's career, and soon he was back on top in Hollywood.
 Movies followed, including appearances in Doctor Detroit (1983) and Rocky IV (1985).
-He also guest-starred in the Miami Vice episode "Missing Hours" (1987).
+He guest-starred in the Miami Vice episode "Missing Hours" (1987).
 Previously, Brown appeared alongside a litany of other Black musical luminaries in The Blues Brothers (1980).

 In 1984, he teamed with rap musician Afrika Bambaataa on the song "Unity".
-A year later he signed with Scotti Brothers Records and issued the moderately successful album Gravity in 1986.
+A year later he signed with Scotti Brothers Records and issued the moderately successful album Gravity in 1986 with a popular song "How Do You Stop".
 It included Brown's final Top Ten pop hit, "Living in America", marking his first Top 40 entry since 1974 and his first Top Ten pop entry since 1968.
-Produced and written by Dan Hartman, it was also featured prominently on the Rocky IV film and soundtrack.
+Produced and written by Dan Hartman, it featured prominently on the Rocky IV film and soundtrack.
 Brown performed the song in the film at Apollo Creed's final fight, shot in the Ziegfeld Room at the MGM Grand in Las Vegas, and was credited in the film as the Godfather of Soul.
 1986 also saw the publication of his autobiography, James Brown: The Godfather of Soul, co-written with Bruce Tucker.
 In 1987, Brown won the Grammy for Best Male R&B Vocal Performance for "Living in America".